s02blom/shorter-identifier-names/README.md

 I am using the empty data folder provided with this repository to store the mongodb files.
 You can, of course, use any other folder you like.

-Fire up the mongdb container:
+Fire up the web application's container:

     $ docker run --name peter -d -p 5000:5000 --link mongodb:mongodb cessor/peter